IDAES/idaes-pse/docs/technical_specs/model_libraries/generic/unit_models/valve.rst

 Initialization
 --------------

 This just calls the initialization routine from PressureChanger.
-Either and outlet pressure value or deltaP can be specified to aid the initialization.
+Either an outlet pressure value or deltaP can be specified to aid the initialization.

 Valve Class